Michael Oakley: Career

-Having worked in Glasgow's cover band scene for some years, Oakley penned what would become his debut album, California, in 2016.
+Having worked in Glasgow's cover band scene for some years, Oakley penned what would become his debut EP, California, in 2016.
 Lesley Daunt of The Huffington Post wrote in 2017 of the lead single "Turn Back Time", "Oakley's captivating beats and celestial synthesizers have given a fresh approach and revival to classic pop".

 In 2017, Oakley released California to critical acclaim from The Huffington Post and popular YouTube channel and record label NewRetroWave.

-In 2019, the artist released his sophomore album, Introspect, which was listed in NewRetroWave's Top 10 albums list of 2019.
+In 2019, the artist released his debut full-length album, Introspect, which was listed in NewRetroWave's Top 10 albums list of 2019.

-In 2020, Oakley issued the track "Wake Up!", featuring Ollie Wride, as part of the soundtrack to the game Wave Break: High Tide, through Funktronic Labs.
+In 2020, Oakley issued the track "Wake Up!", featuring Ollie Wride, as part of the soundtrack to the game Wave Break: High Tides, through Funktronic Labs.
 In the same year, he contributed an instrumental remix of his 2016 single "Rabbit in the Headlights" to the soundtrack of the mobile game Retro Drive.

 On 16 April 2021, Oakley announced the release of a new single, "Is There Anybody Out There", co-written by fellow labelmate Ollie Wride and produced by Jon Campbell of The Time Frequency.

-Oakley released his third studio album, Odyssey, on 14 May 2021, through NewRetroWave Records.
+Oakley released his second studio album, Odyssey, on 14 May 2021, through NewRetroWave Records.
 Callum Crumlish of Daily Express wrote, "The glowing eight-track record oozes style and electronica while managing to steer clear of the cliched building blocks of the genre".

+His third album, Prologue, was released in May 2026, and preceded by the single "World of Promises".

+Oakley has designed sound packs for the Reason software and a patch collection for Roland's Juno-60 synthesizer.